Where to find information about local childcare

 For details of your local Family Information Service outside of England:

 - In Wales, contact Children in Wales on 029 2034 2434

 You may find details of local childcare providers on noticeboards at local schools, community centres, libraries, cafes and online.
 Always remember to check references!

 Talk to other parents

 Other parents' experiences of a childcare provider can be very useful.
 Remember, however, what works for one family may not be quite right for you!
 And, although personal recommendations are helpful, you should also, always, take up references.
 Childcare providers should be happy to give you names of other parents to speak to about the service they provide.

 Looking for nannies

-Your Family Information Service should have details of registered nannies in your area and the Childcare finder tool can help you find these details.
+Your Family Information Service should have details of registered nannies in your area.
 Childcare magazines publish details of agencies and individual nannies.
 You can also visit the Association of Nanny Agencies (ANA) website for details of agencies near you.